Nature of Spinons in 1D Spin Chains

-shown as a solid black line in Fig.~\ref{results}(b1), instead of the spinon dispersion.
+This dispersion $\varepsilon(q)$ reproduces the domain wall dispersion found in the Ising-like AF~\cite{Villain1975}, $\varepsilon_{dw}(q)=\frac{1}{2}+\cos(2q)$, shown as a solid black line in Fig.~\ref{results}(b1), instead of the spinon dispersion.
 This difference is directly caused by the use of the N\'eel state instead of the true ground state in the procedure.

 \emph{(ii) Additional spin in valence-bond solid:} As a second approximation, we replace the ground state with a valence-bond solid: